-- Financial information, like the amount of base compensation you will receive and any additional compensation you’ll receive for other surrogacy- and pregnancy-related expenses
+- Financial information: Including the base compensation and any additional compensation you’ll receive for other surrogacy- and pregnancy-related expenses

-- Risks and liabilities associated with pregnancy and the surrogacy process and any subsequent steps should they occur
+- Risks and liabilities: Anything associated with your pregnancy and the surrogacy process

-- Your health responsibilities, like abstaining from alcohol and drugs during your pregnancy
+- Your health responsibilities: This includes stipulations like abstaining from alcohol and drugs during your pregnancy

-- Contact agreements detailing who will be present at certain appointments and how often information will be shared
+- Additional agreements: Extra agreements will include details about sensitive issues like selective reduction and termination.
+It also will include contact agreements detailing who will be present at medical appointments and how often information is shared

 - And more

-An experienced surrogacy attorney will take all “what if” situations and possible outcomes into consideration when drafting a surrogacy contract that will protect your rights and interests.
-You will have the right to ask for certain requests to be included in your surrogacy agreement, and working closely with your surrogacy attorney will be helpful in creating a surrogacy journey that you are comfortable with.
+An experienced surrogacy attorney will consider all “what if” situations and possible outcomes when drafting a surrogacy contract that will protect your rights and interests.
+You have the right to ask for what you need to ensure you create a surrogacy journey that you are comfortable with.

 How Do I Start Writing My Surrogacy Contract?

-To learn more about how you can protect your rights during the surrogacy process, contact a surrogacy professional today.
+Contact a surrogacy professional today to learn more about how you can protect your rights during the surrogacy process.